cristianmesquida/replicability_sports_science_zcurve/README.md

 -	06_mixed.R contains code to generate data for Figure 2e.
 -	07_figure2_and_table2.Rmd: an R Markdown documents containing the code to generate Figure 2 and the results presented in Table 2 of the manuscript.
 -	zcurve  _analysis.R: an R Markdown document with the results of the z-curve analysis and the code to generate Figure 3.

+Figure
+The folder figures/ contains the figures originated from the statistical analyses.